Why the Ram Mandir will be a beacon of light for humanity

 So, what makes the Ram Mandir so important and why is India sentimental and proud about it.
 OneIndia caught up with Dr. D K Hari and Dr. Hema Hari, who together have authored the trilogy, Historical Rama, Ramayana in Lanka, Ayodhya-War and Peace apart from making a series of short films on historical Rama, which are available for viewing on their Bharath Gyan YouTube Channel.

 The upcoming Ram Mandir will be a beacon of light for humanity.
 The event is significant in the civilisation history of the land of Bharat.
-It is a sentiment of Bharat, Hari and Hema say.
+It is a sentiment of Bharat, Dr. Hari and Dr. Hema say.

 The beginnings: